OSM-Notes/OSM-Notes-Ingestion/ToDo/README.md

 ## Contributing

-If you need to add new features or tasks, please create a new task list following the existing patterns in the archived ActionPlan.
+If you need to add new features or tasks, please create a new task list in this directory.